 Can You See Everest From Tengboche

-Yes Tengboche has a good view of Everest if there is no cloud and indeed panoramic views of many mountains.
+Yes, Tengboche has a good view of Everest if there is no cloud and indeed, Tengboche has panoramic views of many mountains.
 As with all views of Everest on the Everest Base Camp trek, you only ever really see the summit of Mount Everest above the surrounding snow-capped mountains.

 The summit of Mount Everest (on the Nepal/China border) is 23.1 km, 14.3 miles as the crow flies.
 The distance to walk to Everest Base Camp from Tengboche is 24.5 km, 15.2 miles, a walk that under normal conditions should only take 6 hours or so.
 But you are still several days from Base Camp yet!